 Myth: There are too many risks associated with handling raw beef and defrosting beef for it to be at the center of the plate at meal time.
 The Facts: Actually, there are many tips that consumers can implement into their beef purchasing and preparation routines which contribute to a safe, enjoyable beef-eating experience.
 Tip 1- […]

 Horse meat in your ground beef?
 Not in the United States because of strict oversight & labeling laws to ensure 100% beef.

-Dr. Ruth MacDonald, Professor and Chair of Food Science and Human Nutrition, Iowa State University This is a topic of discussion within the beef industry.
-The following article does not represent the opinion of the Beef Checkoff or the U.S. Department of Agriculture.
-Over the past year, there has been resurgence in discussion about the […]
+Pia Untalan Olafson, Research Molecular Biologist, USDA-Agricultural Research Service This is a topic of discussion within the beef industry.
+The following article does not necessarily represent the opinion of the Beef Checkoff or the US Department of Agriculture.
+The following is Q&A with Pia Untalan Olafson about the Lone Star tick and its association with the […]

 There have been a multitude of questions about transglutaminase or “meat glue” lately.
 Let’s set the record straight on this safe, naturally-occurring enzyme that has been used for nearly two decades.
 What is Transglutaminase or “Meat Glue”?
 Transglutaminase (TG) or “meat glue” is a naturally-occurring enzyme, composed of simple amino acid chains.
 Why is TG […]

 The entire beef community works every day to produce high-quality beef for Americans.
 So, where does it all begin?
 The beef lifecycle begins on a cow-calf operation; where farmers and ranchers maintain a herd of mama cows for breeding.
 First, cows (mature female cattle) and bulls (intact adult male cattle) are bred to produce calves. […]